Trossen SDK: Open-Source Robotics Data Collection

 That is exactly the bottleneck the Trossen SDK is meant to address.

-Instead of treating robotics data collection as a collection of temporary hacks, it treats it as a real system.
+Instead of treating robotics data collection as a collection of temporary hacks, the Trossen SDK treats it as a real system.
 The architecture separates hardware abstraction, producers, buffering, storage backends, and session orchestration into distinct layers.
 That makes the pipeline easier to reason about, extend, and keep stable as the system grows.
 It also supports high-frequency recording, lock-free queuing between producers and storage, and a direct path to downstream dataset conversion.

-What makes the Trossen SDK different
+What makes the Trossen SDK different?

 1. A real architecture, not a script pile